Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 4. Tour the Fascinating Royal Aruba Aloe Factory and Museum

-Aruba Aloe grows, harvests, and processes its own Aloe on-site and is one of the few Aloe companies in the world that do so, and offers a museum and factory tour that will provide an insight into the Aruba aloe production process.
+Aruba Aloe grows, harvests, and processes its own aloe on-site, and is one of the few aloe companies in the world that does so.
+They also offer a museum and factory tour that will provide insight into the Aruba aloe production process.

 Dive into the 160-year history of aloe cultivation in Aruba and learn about the desert-like environment of the island and how it intensifies the plant’s natural healing qualities and produces the world’s most potent aloe vera gel.